 During the eclosión phase, tango becomes a historical reality with the first documented mention of a tango criollo in a zarzuela entitled “Justicia Criolla”.
 At the same time “El entrerriano” by Rosendo Mendizabál becomes the first published tango with printed partitions and a registered author.
 Other early tangos which were published shortly after and contribute to defining tango as distinct musical genre are “Don Juan”, “El Choclo” and “La Morocha”.

-In the early stage of the formalización, the bandoneon is introduced in tango instrumentation and becomes a characteristic element of the first orquestas típicas, such as those of Vicente Greco and Juan Maglio which were dedicated exclusively to tango.
-The sound of tango evolves substantially as flutes and guitars are left behind and the piano is introduced to tango orchestras by Roberto Firpo in 1912.
+In the early stage of the formalización, the bandoneon is introduced in tango instrumentation and becomes a characteristic element of the first orquestas típicas, such as those of Vicente Greco and Juan Maglio.
+Because the bandoneon is a rare and difficult instrument to master, it becomes the signature of an orchestra dedicated to tango music.

 With the introduction of the bandoneon, an important change occurs in the feeling and the sound of tango.
 Flutes and guitars are left behind and tango begins to take deeper and more melancholic tones.
 The piano is introduced to tango orchestras by Roberto Firpo in 1912 and the double bass is added by Francisco Canaro.
 This completes the creation of a traditional sexteto which is composed of two bandoneons, two violins, piano and double bass.

 During the guardia vieja, tango not only reaches a broader audience in Buenos Aires cafes and nightclubs, but also in Paris where tangomania begins, soon to reach other parts of Europe and the United States.
 Some of the musicians, signers and dancers who first took tango to the old world include Ángel Villoldo, Los Gobbi and Casimiro Ain.